Kevin-Umali/COVID-19/README.md

 <h1 align="center">COVID-19 Desktop Application</h1>

 ## Why?
 As soon I saw someone posted web application for this covid-19, I search/research if some already created an a desktop application for covid-19 tracker since I don't see any app.
 I decided to create and make it simple.
-[COVID-19 API](https://github.com/mathdroid/covid-19-api)
+[Download Installer/Setup](https://mega.nz/#!gIwlGAJD!ckwFknith6XMAku_SKV-Au7m9a0YBS9E3RBuo5kKet0)

 ## Interface
 <p align="center">